TWinston-66/HackThePlanet/TryHackMe/index.md

 has_children: true
 ---

-# TryHackMe
+### TryHackMe

-TryHackMe rooms are an amazing way for people of every skill level to get hands on experience.
-There will be two different versions of the writeups.
-One version will not have clear flags and cracked hashes while the other will.
-Both versions can be accessed via the navigation bar.
-Below are links to both types of writeups.
+The rooms that are offered by TryHackMe, are an excellent way to learn cyber security through gamified real-world labs.
+To view the writeups for a certain room, just visit its page linked from the menu on the left or click the button below.

+Remember that for each room you need to connect to the TryHackMe VPN

+Then start the room's machine if it has one

+A good guide for this can be found [here](https://tryhackme.com/access)...

 [Crack The Hash](https://twinston-66.github.io/HackThePlanet/TryHackMe/CrackTheHash){: .btn .btn-blue }